dilbertside/spring-mvc-start-archetype/README.md

 This archetype may not work with prior versions of Spring Framework 5.0.x, or 4.3.x, and Java 1.8 It uses methods which are not reverse compatible.

-When Spring Framework 5.2 will be out a new branch to track progress will be created.
+When Spring Framework 5.2 will be released, a new branch to track progress will be created.

 PR contributions are welcome as long as there is no Spring Boot dependency included.